-When your Mac won't load it's probably less usable than ever (excuse the joke).
-But yet it’s too early to play the worst-case scenarios in your mind.
+When your Mac won't load or hangs on startup it’s not the end of the world.
+You still have pretty good chances of fixing it, even without a technician’s help.
 Before you read next, check if your Mac is plugged in.
 Your first guess should be your Mac has run out of battery.
 If it’s not the case, you are welcome to try some of the following easy tips.

 1. Check your charger’s cable

 Carefully examine the cable along its full length to see if the charger is intact and all connections are in place.
-Also, check the wall outlet is working.
+Also, check the AC power socket is working.
 To isolate the source of the problem, look into the following:

 - Does your Mac make any noise?
 If the fans are working but you can’t hear any other sounds, this might indicate logic board failure.